CujoDesockpuppet/UnixFileScripts/change_ownership.sh.md

-Global Ownership and Group Change Script Documentation This script, change_ownership.sh, is a robust Bourne shell script designed to recursively find files and directories within a specified path that currently match a source owner/group combination and change their ownership to a new target owner/group.
-It incorporates critical safety checks, interactive input, and a tiered execution menu.
+Global Ownership Change Script (change_ownership.sh) This robust shell script is designed to safely and globally update the owner and group of files and directories within a specified target path.
+It functions by first identifying objects that match a specific source owner and group combination, and then applying the new ownership to only those matching objects.

-🚀 Key Features
-Global Recursive Change: Uses the find and chown commands to modify ownership for all matching files and directories under a specified target directory.

-Source Matching: Changes are only applied to files and directories that currently possess the specified source owner and group.

-Mandatory Root Check: The script strictly enforces execution with root privileges, ensuring the necessary authority to modify file ownership.

-Safety Menu: Provides a critical selection menu with options for Test Listing Only, Execute Changes Only, or Both, allowing for verification before applying irreversible changes.

-Detailed Logging: A unique, timestamped log file (ownership_change_YYYYMMDD_HHMMSS.log) is created to record the paths of all files found during the test listing phase.

-Cross-Platform Compatibility: Designed to work on both AIX and Linux systems using standard shell features.
+The script prioritizes safety by requiring a mandatory test listing phase before execution and provides a clear, detailed log of all actions.

+1. Compatibility
+This script is designed for maximum compatibility across various Unix-like operating systems:

+Linux (Modern and POSIX-compatible systems)

+AIX (Includes specific logic for temporary file handling)

+Most other Unix variants

-📋 Prerequisites
+2. Prerequisites
-Operating System: Linux or AIX.

-Permissions: You must have root user privileges to run this script successfully, as ownership changes require elevated access.
+Root Access: The script must be executed as the root user ($EUID check).

+Essential Utilities: Requires bash, find, chown, tee, and wc.

-🛠️ Usage
+3. Usage
-1. Execution
+Save the script: Save the code as change_ownership.sh.

+Set permissions: Make the script executable:

+chmod +x change_ownership.sh

-Execute the script from the command line, ensuring you use the appropriate method for root access:
+Run as root: Execute the script using sudo or by switching to the root user:

-Environment

-Command

-Linux

 sudo ./change_ownership.sh

-AIX

-./change_ownership.sh (Requires being logged in as root)

-2. Interactive Prompts
+4. Interactive Prompts
-The script will guide you through the necessary inputs:
+The script will guide you through four main inputs:

+Input

+Description

+Example

+Target Directory

-Target Directory: The starting path for the recursive operation (e.g., /var/www/html).
+The top-level path where the changes will occur. (e.g., /var/www/html)

-Source OWNER & Source GROUP: The existing owner and group combination to look for and match.
+/opt/data/app

+Source OWNER

+The current owner to match against.

+olduser

+Source GROUP

+The current group to match against.

+oldgroup

+Target (new) OWNER

+The new owner to assign to matching files.

+newuser

+Target (new) GROUP

-Target (new) OWNER & Target (new) GROUP: The desired new owner and group to be applied to the matching files (e.g., www-data and app-users).
+The new group to assign to matching files.

-3. Execution Mode Selection
+newgroup

+5. Execution Modes
-After providing the details, select one of the following options from the Execution Menu:
+After providing the ownership details, you must select an execution mode from the menu:

-Choice
+Option

 Mode

-Action Taken
+Action Performed

 1

 Test Listing ONLY

-Lists all matching file paths to the terminal and the log file.
-No ownership changes are performed.
+Runs the find command and writes all matched paths to the log file.
+No actual ownership changes are made.

 2

-Execute Changes ONLY
+Test and Execute

-Skips the listing and proceeds directly to apply the ownership changes after a final confirmation.
+(Recommended) Performs the test listing first, displays the count, prompts for final confirmation, and then applies chown to the listed files.

 3

-Both

-Performs the test listing first, and then executes the ownership change after a confirmation prompt.

-4

 Cancel

-Exits the script immediately.
+Exits the script immediately without making any changes.

-⚙️ Technical Logic
-A. Root User Check
-The script immediately verifies the user ID:

-if [ "$EUID" -ne 0 ]; then
-    # Error message and exit
-    exit 1
-fi

-B. Ownership Specification
-The target owner and group are combined into a single variable for the chown command:

-OWNERSHIP_SPEC="${TARGET_OWNER}:${TARGET_GROUP}"

-C. Core Change Command
-The core logic uses the efficient -exec ... {} + structure to minimize the number of chown processes executed, speeding up large operations:

-find "$TARGET_DIR" -owner "$SOURCE_OWNER" -group "$SOURCE_GROUP" -exec chown "$OWNERSHIP_SPEC" {} + 2>&1

-2>&1: Redirects both standard output and standard error (including permissions denied errors) to the console.

-The find command locates all files and directories beneath $TARGET_DIR that match both the -owner and -group criteria.
+6. Safety and Logging Features
+Logging
+All output, including the files found and any execution errors, is appended to a time-stamped log file in the current directory, named in the format: ownership_change_YYYYMMDD_HHMMSS.log

+Core Safety Checks
+Root Requirement: Ensures the script has the necessary permissions to change ownership.

+Directory Validation: Checks that the provided target directory exists before proceeding.

+Symlink Exclusion: The find command explicitly uses ! -type l to skip soft links (symlinks), preventing unintended changes to files outside the target directory structure.

+Graceful Exit: If the Test Listing phase finds zero matching files, the script prints an informative success message and exits immediately (exit 0), preventing unnecessary execution flow.

+Confirmation: When running the "Test and Execute" option, a final confirmation prompt is required before the chown operation is run.